CodeURJC-DAW-2021-22/webapp1/README.md

 6. When the app is running, open any browser and search "https://localhost:8443".

 ## Instructions for constructing the docker image
-In order to create de docker image you should follow the next steps:
+In order to create the docker image you should follow the next steps:
 1. Install Docker Desktop.
 2. Create and account on Dockerhub.
 3. Open any shell of type "bash".